cocos/cocos-docs/en/advanced-topics/oc-reflection.md

-# Using Objective-C Reflection to Implement JavaScript and iOS/macOS Communication
+# JavaScript and iOS/macOS Communication with Reflection

 ## Calling Objective-C from JavaScript